ryaca/ryaca/README.md

 - 👋 Hi, I’m @ryaca

-- 👀 I’m interested in anything tech, but more specifically cybersecurity!
+- 👀 I’m interested in anything tech, but more specifically cybersecurity

-- 🌱 I’m currently learning Python, IT/Networking, and pentesting!
+- 🌱 I’m currently learning Python, IT/Networking, and pentesting

-- 💞️ I’m looking to collaborate on anything that helps me learn more about technology!
+- 💞️ I’m looking to collaborate on anything that helps me learn more about technology

 <!--- 📫 How to reach me ...